 Majority of confirmed effigies of the Last Polish-Lithuanian Jagiellons are official, popular portraits pertaining to northern school of painting.
 As in some countries today, in the 16th century, people wanted a portrait of their monarch at home.
-Such effigies were frequently idealized, simplified and inscribed in Latin, which was an official language, apart from Ruthenian and Polish, of the multicultural country.
+Such effigies were frequently idealized, simplified and inscribed in Latin, which was the official language, apart from Ruthenian and Polish, of the multicultural country.
 They provided the official titulature (Rex, Regina), coat of arms and even age (ætatis suæ).
 Private and paintings dedicated to upper class were less so direct.
-Painters were operating with a complex set of symbols, which were clear then, however are not so obvious today.
+Painters were operating with a complex set of symbols, which were clear then, however, are no longer so obvious today.

 In 1565 Flavio Ruggieri from Bologna, who accompanied Giovanni Francesco Commendone, a legate of Pope Pius IV in Poland, described the country in the manuscript preserved in the Vatican Library (Ex codice Vatic. inter Ottobon.
 3175, Nr.
 36):